chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 will result in the desired behavior of unzipping a file located at a given location into another directory.
 7. The example at the end of the documentation confirms the understanding above with a demonstration of the desired use case.
-8. The user then adds a `dsc_resource` instance to a Chef recipe, setting `resource_name` to `:Archive` and using the `property` attribute to set the `Path` and `Destination` attributes of the underlying DSC resource.
+8. The user then adds a `dsc_resource` instance to a Chef recipe, setting `resource_name` to `:Archive` and using the `property` attribute to set the `Path` and `Destination` properties of the underlying DSC resource.
 9. The recipe runs this simple case with the results the user expected.

 These steps are fairly simple -- some Internet searches, followed by a very quick reading of documentation, and finally filling